ddjura/magescotch/README.md

 ## Issues
-Some common issues listed here, if you have more questions please contact me at ddjura87@gmail.com
+Some common issues listed here, if you have more questions please contact me at ddjura87@gmail.com or trough my website www.markodurasic.com :
 - If permission issues then reference this: http://devdocs.magento.com/guides/v2.0/install-gde/prereq/file-system-perms.html
-- If pages loading too slow:
-alias mage="php -d memory_limit=-1 -f bin/magento"

-chmod -R 775 pub/static/ var/ pub/media/ &&
-rm -rf var/view_preprocessed/ var/cache/ var/page_cache/ var/tmp/ var/generation/ pub/static/frontend/ ;
-mage cache:clean &
-mage cache:flush &
-mage indexer:reindex &
-mage setup:upgrade &&
-mage setup:static-content:deploy ; mage setup:static-content:deploy -f;
-mage setup:db-data:upgrade &&
-mage dev:source-theme:deploy &&
-chmod -R 775 pub/static/ pub/media/ var/

-- If memory used up by pending cronjob, temporary solution which os ok for local environemnt would be adding this to crontab as file system user:
+- If memory used up by pending cronjob,that is because the email are trying to be sent but the email server is not set, so pending jobs would ba accumuluated..Temporary solution which os ok for local environemnt would be adding this to crontab as file system user:
 */2 * * * * /usr/bin/mysql -u dev -pdev -e "truncate magento2.cron_schedule"

+- Cron tab permission issues, by default the root cron tab is set for magento cron jobs, so move it out of the root cron tab into vagrant user cron tab.
+As vagrant is the file system owner.

 ## Common Tasks